This guide on the best things to do in North Florida is authored by Wayne.

 MB Miller County Pier – Another notable beach in Panama City Beach is the MB Miller County Pier, just a few miles away from the city pier.
 Here it’s a little quieter, but it’s just as nice of a beach.
-There are also plenty of oceanside restaurants and things to do along the drive from one pier to the next on Front Beach Road.
+There are also some of the best restaurants in Panama City Beach and things to do along the drive from one pier to the next on Front Beach Road.

 For more of the best Florida Panhandle Beaches, go here!

 3. Get Up Close With the Animals at the Jacksonville Zoo

 Looking for a great place to visit or take the family?
 The Jacksonville Zoo is a great place to start.
 You can get up close and personal with animals from all over the world in Jacksonville.

 Plus, by supporting the zoo, you’re also supporting conservation efforts and helping to ensure animal wellness for years to come.
 From elephants and gorillas to tigers and manatees, you can see them all at the Jacksonville Zoo.

 Northern Florida is home to some of the most prestigious and beautiful golf courses.
 These well-maintained, championship-level courses are open year-round and offer a unique challenge for all levels of golfers.

 Here are just a few courses to enjoy while in North Florida.

 Amelia River Golf Club

 Located in Fernandina Beach, Amelia River is one of the best golf courses in the area.
 With plenty of extraordinary water views, this public course is well maintained and a favorite of locals and tourists alike.
 Grab a bite to eat at the River Bar & Grill after playing, too.